 In the past couple of weeks, as summer approaches, there have been many more beer commercials.
 These short ads captivate me and bring to a place where I want to spend the majority of my time.
 I call this Beer Land.
 I, along with millions of men, have been whisked off to a place with short 30 second commercials.
 But we all get the picture.

 There are basically two settings for Beer Land.
 One of them is where a group of handsome men are sitting in a sports bars obviously watching an exciting sporting event when something rousing happens, and the handsome men break into cheers with glasses clinking and men giving each other guy hugs.
-Those rooting for the other team are getting out their wallets and ordering another round, but all is a picture of absolute camaraderie.
+Those rooting for the other team are getting out their wallets and ordering another round, but it still is a picture of absolute camaraderie.

 The other inhabitants of Beer Land are men just coming from work.
 (They never seem to go work, nor do they ever actually work, they are always coming from work.)
 They seem to travel in packs, and only travel with other men and all have flannel shirts or no shirts at all.
 They are all over six feet and really buff!
 The only women they consort with are those who bring them more trays of beer and smile all of the time.